okkays/neeva-colors/README.md

 ## Adding schemes

 1. Make a copy of themes/gruvbox.css
+2. Replace the copy's colors with your light/dark colors.
-2. Add your theme title and key (the 'gruvbox' part of 'gruvbox.css') to SCHEME_TITLES in insertSetting.js
+3. Add your theme title and key (the 'gruvbox' part of 'gruvbox.css') to SCHEME_TITLES in insertSetting.js
-3. Make a pull request
+4. Make a pull request